OCLC delivers quality

 OCLC coordinates and maintains the VIAF (Virtual International Authority File) service, which aggregates the world’s major name authority files.
 More than 50 organizations from more than 30 countries, including many national libraries, contribute their authority files to VIAF, which then matches and links the records into a merged “super” authority record.
 This allows information about a single person, for example, to be discoverable no matter how that person’s name is represented in any language or character set.

 OCLC also plays a prominent role in other worldwide authority file systems, such as ISNI (International Standard Name Identifier), the ISO-certified standard for identifying the creator of a work.
 OCLC hosts ISNI, and the ISNI International Agency maintains the authority files.
 This information feeds into VIAF and other authority databases to give a full picture of a creator across the web.

-Catalogers use these authority records and others, such as the Library of Congress’s Names and Subject Authority Files, US National Library of Medicine’s Medical Subject Headings (MeSH), Koninklijke Bibliotheek’s NTA Names (Nederlandse Thesaurus van Auteursnamen), and Deutsche Nationalbibliothek’s Integrated Authority File (GND) in their regular cataloging workflows.
-They then add bibliographic records with standard names, subject headings and other information to WorldCat, enriching the value of WorldCat to libraries around the world.
+Catalogers use these authority records and others, such as the Library of Congress’s Names and Subject Authority Files, US National Library of Medicine’s Medical Subject Headings (MeSH), Koninklijke Bibliotheek’s NTA Names (Nederlandse Thesaurus van Auteursnamen), and Deutsche Nationalbibliothek’s Integrated Authority File (GND), in their regular cataloging workflows.
+They then add bibliographic records with standard names, subject headings and other information to WorldCat, creating new value and enriching WorldCat for libraries around the world.
 OCLC provides tools for displaying these authority files to catalogers and for linking the headings in bibliographic records to them.
 OCLC is also a node for the Library of Congress’s Name Authority File, so changes that catalogers make to this file within OCLC systems are automatically updated daily in the Library of Congress files.

-Authority records created by WorldCat Quality Team for Library of Congress Name Authority File:233
+Authority records created by WorldCat Quality Team for Library of Congress Name Authority File:197

 “Attractive to the university…”